applicvision/frontend-friends/docs/api/README.md

 #### instance properties

+##### `get hydratable: string`

+Returns a string representation of the island for server-side rendering.
+Similar to `.mount`, this will call the setup- and render function, but it will not setup reactivity.

 #####  `pendingUpdate: Promise|null`

-If an updating is awaiting, `pendingUpdate` is a promise which resolves when the update is complete.
+If an update is awaiting, `pendingUpdate` is a promise which resolves when the update is complete.
 Otherwise it is `null`.

 ##### `get state`